douhthood/vector_sample_code/Getting Started/odp_net.md

 - [Create the schema](../python-oracledb/create_schema.py) - create the tables and data needed for Similarity Search
 - [Vectorize data with OpenAI ](../python-oracledb/vectorize_table_openai.py) - Vectorize table data in one transaction
 - [Vectorize data with Cohere](../python-oracledb/vectorize_table_Cohere.py) - Vectorize table data in one transaction
-- [Vectorize data with Sentence Transformers](../python-oracledb/similarity_search_SentenceTransformers.py) - Vectorize table data in one transaction
 - [Similarity Search with OpenAI](../python-oracledb/similarity_search_OpenAI.py) - Vectorize the query vector to get the TopK results
 - [Similarity Search with Cohere](../python-oracledb/similarity_search_Cohere.py) - Vectorize the query vector to get the TopK results
-- [Similarity Search with Sentence Transformers](../python-oracledb/similarity_search_SentenceTransformers.py) - Vectorize the query vector to get the TopK results